Abul A'la Maududi: Sufism and popular Islam

-In many ways, Maududi wanted to reform Sufism like the Sufis of the past by bringing it back to its earlier roots and thus from the mid-1960s onward, his "redefinition" of Tasawwuf "increasingly gave way to outright recognition of Sufism in Pakistan".
-After Maududi's death the JI amir Qazi Hussain Ahmad went so far as to visit the Sufi Data Durbar shrine in Lahore in 1987 as part of a tour to generate mass support for the party.
+From the mid-1960s onward, "redefinition" of Islam "increasingly gave way to outright recognition of Tasawwuf", and after Maududi's death the JI amir Qazi Hussain Ahmad went so far as to visit the Sufi Data Durbar in Lahore in 1987 as part of a tour to generate mass support for JI.
 However, as of 2000s, Jamaat-e Islami has grown more critical of certain Sufi trends.

 Sharia

 Maududi believed that sharia was not just a crucial command that helped define what it meant to be a Muslim, but something without which a Muslim society could not be Islamic:

 That if an Islamic society consciously resolves not to accept the sharia, and decides to enact its own constitution and laws or borrow them from any other source in disregard of the sharia, such a society breaks its contract with God and forfeits its right to be called 'Islamic.'"

 Many unbelievers agreed that God was the creator, what made them unbelievers was their failure to submit to his will, i.e. to God's law.
 Obedience to God's law or will was "the historical controversy that Islam has awakened" throughout the world.
 It brought not only heavenly reward, but earthly blessing.
 Failure to obey, or "rebellion" against it, brought not only eternal punishment, but evil and misery here on earth.

 The source of sharia, was to be found not only in the Quran but also in the Sunnah (the doings and sayings of the Islamic prophet Muhammad), since the Quran proclaimed "Whoever obeys the messenger [i.e. Muhammad] obeys Allah."

 Sharia was perhaps most famous for calling for the abolition of interest-bearing banks, hadd penalties such as flogging and amputation for alcohol consumption, theft, fornication, adultery and other crimes.
-Hadd penalties have been criticized by Westernized Muslims as cruel and in violation of international human rights but Maududi argued that any cruelty was far outweighed by the cruelty in the West that resulted from the absence of these punishments, and in any case would not be applied until Muslims fully understood the teachings of their faith and lived in an Islamic state.
+Hadd penalties have been criticised by Westernised Muslims as cruel and in violation of international human rights but Maududi argued that any cruelty was far outweighed by the cruelty in the West that resulted from the absence of these punishments, and in any case would not be applied until Muslims fully understood the teachings of their faith and lived in an Islamic state.